-It certainly makes some sense, in an after-the-fact reconstruction of events, to apply separate funds to separate purposes and community funds to community purposes, rather than to require an inflexible rule of allocation that disregards what spouses probably would have intended if they had thought about it at the time and tends to replace ownership rights with equitable claims for reimbursement.
+While the foregoing cases involve marital property reimbursement claims, it certainly makes sense, in an after-the-fact reconstruction of events, to apply separate funds to separate purposes and community funds to community purposes, rather than to require an inflexible rule of allocation that disregards what spouses probably would have intended if they had thought about it at the time.
+It is also mor equitable to allocate withdrawals to the marital estate that benefitted from the funds used.

 However, such a rule does not alone tell us how to allocate purchases from a commingled fund.
 Actual intent (a subjective standard) may play a part.
-What a reasonable person would have done under the circumstance(an objective standard) may play a part.
+What a reasonable person would have done under the circumstance (an objective standard) may play a part.
 Pro rata allocation would give all marital estates a proportionate share of gains and losses of the investments made.
 Or a mechanical rule like community-out-first or FIFO or LIFO could be applied.

-E. MATCHING TRANSACTIONS.
+G. MATCHING TRANSACTIONS.
 A recognized rule of tracing allows the proponent to match transactions that are related, without regard to other rules that might be applied.
 In some articles this is called the "clearing-house method" or the "identical sum inference," but its use is not limited to transactions that are nearly simultaneous, nor does it require that the sums be identical.